Frozen Sand Sensory Bin for Kids

 Alternatively you don’t need to use any extra water at all.
 You can use the warmth of the sun and hands to melt the sand.

-7. Balance the frozen sand on top of the large tub of water, so that the larger tub catches most of the water as it gets poured.
+7. Balance the frozen sand on top of the large tub.

 Need some summer activities for kids?
 You have to try this frozen sand sensory bin.
 It's a fun and easy summer sensory activity that with help your toddlers and preschoolers cool down on a hot day.
 Make space in your freezer because this sensory bin is worth it.